AkankshaJagdish/SynapseOS/README.md

-# 🧠 SynapseOS — Enterprise Swarm Intelligence on Microsoft AI
+# 🧠 SynapseOS — Enterprise Swarm OS on Microsoft AI

 > The AI-Native Production Operating System.
 Transform fragmented organizational signals into collective intelligence.

+> Biologist Thomas Seeley (Author of Honeybee Democracy): "A bee colony has an overall intelligence that is obvious to a beekeeper that pays close attention.
+This intelligence is more than just the sum of the individual bees; it is intrinsic to the colony as a whole."

 ---